Snowflake-Labs/sfquickstarts/site/sfguides/src/data_mapping_in_native_apps/data_mapping_in_native_apps.md

 >
 > **Note** - The following steps explain how to create the app using the Snowflake CLI, as this option presents as a faster, more straightforward way to build Native Apps.
 You can also accomplish it by manually creating the folder structure and executing the SQL commands in Snowsight, but this alternative is out of the scope for this Quickstart.

-The files explained in the following steps, are already present in the project folder, and it is merely a deeper explanation of its contents.

 <!-- ------------------------ -->
 ## Project Structure
 Duration: 7